 Firstly you need to navigate the house and pet sitting world online.
 Choose the best website to sign up to, this incurs a fee to ensure you are serious about house sitting.

-Also make sure you have references and police disclosures ready to add to these sites to give homeowners peace of mind and as testament to your character.
+Also, make sure you have references and police disclosures ready to add to these sites.
+They give homeowners peace of mind and are a testament to your character.

 Your fee and the home owner’s fee plus references from previous sitters should tell you how safe the sit is.